FNNDSC/pl-fshack/README.rst

 	A directory *within* the <inputDir> that contains the images for recon-all to process.

-    -a|--reconall
+    -e|--exec
+    Specifies the Freesurfer argument to execute.

+    -a|--args
-    Speciies all the arguments that FreeSurfer's recon-all accepts
+    Specifies all the arguments within quotes (''), that FreeSurfer's recon-all, mri_convert, mri_info, and mris_info accepts

+    -i|--inputFile
+    Input file to convert.
+Typically a DICOM file or a nifti volume.

+    -o|--outputFile
+    Output file/directory name to store the output in.

     [-h] [--help]
     If specified, show help message.